 Most of the time online faculty are not

-part of the course development process.
-Usually online faculty members are the instructors of an already-designed course.
-However, some online colleges do pay a flat fee for instructor-designed courses.
-In that case, the instructor would act as all of the roles above, with perhaps the exception of the editor since an outside editor would likely be contracted to look over the course.
+are engaged to be the facilitators courses that have gone through the course development process described above.
+However, some online colleges do pay a flat fee to online faculty members for instructor-designed courses.
+In that case, the faculty member would act as all of the roles above, with perhaps the exception of the editor since an outside editor would likely be contracted to look over the course.
 See online faculty jobs

 Other Positions in Online Course Development